sudoStatus200/create-sync-pr/README.md

 # sync-branches

-GitHub Action to sync one branch when another is updated.
+GitHub Action to sync branchs with one source branch.
+First a new branch is created from source then PR is created between new branch and target branch.
+New branch is created so that you can fix conflicts if any cause source branch might be protected in some case.

 ## Inputs